School-Based Health Centers

 - help applying for health insurance

-- behavioral health care to help students with attention deficit hyperactivity disorder (ADHD) focus in class, or enable stressed or anxious students to talk privately with a therapist without leaving school
+- behavioral health care to help students with ADHD focus in class, or enable stressed or anxious students to talk privately with a therapist without leaving school

 Besides one-on-one care, some school-based health centers lead small-group and classroom activities, like lessons on active lifestyles.